Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: at the LHC/FCC

 \section{$S_1$ at the LHC/FCC}

 In this section, we first start with the singlet leptoquark $S_1$.
-In order to perform a collider analysis at the LHC/FCC, we choose the following set of center of mass energy ($E_{\rm{CM}}$) values: 14\,TeV, 30\,TeV and 100\,TeV and the dominant SM backgrounds are also taken into account accordingly.
+In order to perform a collider analysis at the LHC/FCC, we choose the following set of centre-of-mass energy ($E_{\rm{CM}}$) values: 14\,TeV, 30\,TeV and 100\,TeV and the dominant SM backgrounds are also taken into account accordingly.
 The benchmark points, quoted in \autoref{tab:all}, for two different $S_1$ masses namely, 1.5\,TeV and 2.0\,TeV are motivated from the explanation to CC anomalies seen in $B$-decays.
 Such parameter spaces are also allowed by the recent searches at the LHC~\cite{CMS:2020gru,Aad:2021rrh}.
 The main focus of this article is to probe the Yukawa-type coupling via single leptoquark production and the corresponding quark $-$ gluon ($g$) fusion production modes can be seen from the leading order Feynman diagrams in \autoref{fig:S_1_prod}.
-The tree-level cross-sections for the $c-g$ and $b-g$ fusions are presented in \autoref{crosss1} for three different center of mass energies of 14\,TeV, 30\,TeV and 100\,TeV respectively, where NNPDF$\_$lo$\_$as$\_$0130$\_$qed \cite{nnpdf} is used as parton distribution function, and $\sqrt{\hat{s}}$, the parton level center of mass energy is used as the renormalization/factorization scale.
+The tree-level cross-sections for the $c-g$ and $b-g$ fusions are presented in \autoref{crosss1} for three different centre-of-mass energies of 14\,TeV, 30\,TeV and 100\,TeV respectively, where NNPDF$\_$lo$\_$as$\_$0130$\_$qed \cite{nnpdf} is used as parton distribution function, and $\sqrt{\hat{s}}$, the parton level centre-of-mass energy is used as the renormalization/factorization scale.
 It can be seen that the $t-g$ fusion is not negligible at the $E_{\rm{CM}}$ of 30\,TeV and 100\,TeV due to enhanced parton distribution function contribution in NNPDF$\_$lo$\_$as$\_$0130$\_$qed \cite{nnpdf}.
-Note that the $K$-factor for NLO single scalar leptoquark production in the high invariant mass region can at most be 1.5~\cite{Hammett:2015sea} and for this analysis we neglect such scale factor.
-The leptoquarks produced from these mentioned channels will decay into $b\nu_\tau,\, t\tau~ \rm{and}~ c\tau$ final states with the branching ratios quoted in \autoref{brss1}.
-Here we find that $b\nu_\tau,\, t\tau $ are the dominant modes which give rise to various final state topologies at discussed later in the subsections.
-Note that this minimal choice of parameter space forbids a decay to $c\mu$ mode which substantially reduces the SM backgrounds and can also nicely reconstruct the leptoquark invariant mass as found in~\cite{Bandyopadhyay:2018syt}.
-The following subsections describe kinematical distributions and signal events and background events for several chosen topologies.
+Additionally, extrapolating the results from refs. \cite{Alves:2002tj, Hammett:2015sea}, we take the NLO QCD $K$-factor of 1.5 for the single scalar leptoquark production processes.
+For the purpose of the analysis, the SM backgrounds contributions are also quoted at NLO QCD, with the $K$-factors calculated using \texttt{MadGraph5\_aMC@NLO}\cite{Alwall:2011uj}, which are presented in Appendix \autoref{sec:nlobg}.
+The final event numbers and the signal significance are evaluated with NLO cross-sections and assuming Gaussian distribution the signal significance is calculated as $\rm \sigma=\frac{n_{sig}}{\sqrt{n_{sig}+n_{bg}}}$, where $\rm n_{sig}, \, n_{bg}$ are the signal and the background events numbers presented at certain integrated luminosity at some centre-of-mass energy.